bishoph/sopare/readme.md

 Abstract:

-  * SoPaRe detects words/patterns based on learned results
+  * SOPARE detects words/patterns based on learned results
-  * SoPaRe must be trained to get results
+  * SOPARE must be trained to get results
-  * SoPaRe works offline
+  * SOPARE works offline
-  * SoPaRe recognizes words/patterns in real time and requires a multi core processor architecture
+  * SOPARE recognizes words/patterns in real time and requires a multi core processor architecture
-  * SoPaRe is highly configurable for quick and dirty results as well as for more precise recognition
+  * SOPARE is highly configurable for quick and dirty results as well as for more precise recognition
-  * SoPaRe was tested and developed with Python 2.7 on a Raspberry Pi 2
+  * SOPARE was tested and developed with Python 2.7 on a Raspberry Pi 2
-  * SoPaRe comes with a very simple plugin interface for further processing
+  * SOPARE comes with a very simple plugin interface for further processing

 Next steps/TODOs:

-  * Testing and bugfixing
+  * Optimizations (e.g. word separation)
   * Make use of logging
-  * Refactoring and performance optimizations
   * Python3 compatibility